 - Step 6 Serve and enjoy!

 - Step 7 Above links are for UK readers.
-Links for US readers – jackfruit, sauerkraut, kale sprouts, apple cider vinegar, sprouted flaxseeds, mustard seed powder.
+Links for US readers – mackerel, sauerkraut, kale sprouts, apple cider vinegar, sprouted flaxseeds, mustard seed powder.